department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 1. All 9 participants had an overall positive experience using the PACT Act Wizard.
 1. Some of the wizard questions were confusing to some participants.
 1. Some participants had interaction challenges on the R1 results pages.
-1. Some participants had beliefs about whether they were eligible for benefits under the PACT Act before trying the wizard--some of which were *incorrect*.
+1. Some participants had beliefs about whether they were eligible for benefits under the PACT Act before trying the wizard--some of which may be *incorrect*.
 1. Participants shared their feedback and questions about how and when to apply for PACT Act benefits.